Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: EXPECTATION PROGRAMMING

 \subsection{Expectation Programming in Turing}

-Our particular realization of the EPF concept, \emph{Expectation Programming in Turing} (EPT), allows users to specify $\gamma(x)$ as they normally would using Turing's \ept{@model} macro, and it interprets the \ept{return} semantics as (implicitly) defining $f(x)$.
-We then use information about $f(x)$ contained in the program itself to construct TABI--based estimators.
-Using the return values provides a very convenient mechanism of defining $f(x)$ as it automatically ensures all required input variables are in scope and allows arbitrary functions to be defined by the deterministic components of the program.
+We now introduce a particular realization of the expectation programming concept which we call \emph{Expectation Programming in Turing} (EPT).
+EPT builds on the PPS Turing to provide a highly effective, and surprisingly simple, mechanism to perform expectation programming.
+It allows users to specify $\gamma(x)$ analogously to how they would using Turing's \ept{@model} macro, and uses Turing's \ept{return} semantics to define $F$ and thus $f(x)$.

-The key component of the EPT implementation is to split up the estimation of the desired expectation as per the TABI framework introduced in Section~\ref{sec:tabi}.
-To do so we use source-code transformations to generate three different Turing programs, one for each of the densities $\gamma_{1}^{+}(x)$, $\gamma_{1}^{-}(x)$, and $\gamma_{2}(x)$.
+The key component of the EPT is splitting up the estimation of the desired expectation as per the TABI framework of Section~\ref{sec:tabi}.
+To do so we use source-code transformations to generate three different Turing programs, one for each of the densities $\gamma_{1}^{+}(x)$, $\gamma_{1}^{-}(x)$, and $\gamma_{2}(x)$ (as per Equation~\eqref{eq:gamma_def}).
 We then estimate the expectation by individually estimating the normalization constant of each of these densities and then combining them as per Equation~\eqref{eq:tabi}.
-Generating valid Turing programs has the advantage that we are able to leverage any inference algorithm in Turing that provides marginal likelihood estimates to estimate the quantities $Z^{+}_1$, $Z^{-}_1$, and $Z_2$.
+Generating valid Turing programs allows us to leverage any inference algorithm in Turing that provides marginal likelihood estimates to estimate the quantities $Z^{+}_1$, $Z^{-}_1$, and $Z_2$.
 This modularity means that we do not have to implement custom inference algorithms that would only work with EPT.

 Estimating expectations with EPT is done in two stages.
-First, users define an expectation program, say \ept{expt_prog}, with the \ept{@expectation} macro, which is a drop-in replacement for \ept{@model}.
+First, users define an expectation program with the \ept{@expectation} macro, which is a drop-in replacement for \ept{@model}, and an example for which is shown in Figure~\ref{fig:ep_program}.
 Using code transformations, \ept{@expectation} automatically generates the three Turing programs representing the densities $\gamma_{1}^{+}(x)$, $\gamma_{1}^{-}(x)$, and $\gamma_{2}(x)$.
 This happens behind the scenes and the user does not need to deal with the transformed programs directly.

 To estimate the expectation, the user then calls \ept{estimate_expectation(expt_prog, method)}, where \ept{method} specifies the estimation approach to be used.
-At present, the only supported class of methods is \ept{TABI}, which implements the previously explained TABI estimators, but the syntax is designed to allow for easy addition of hypothetical other approaches (e.g.~control variates).
+At present, the only supported class of methods is \ept{TABI}, which implements the previously explained TABI estimators, but the syntax is designed to allow for easy addition of hypothetical alternative approaches.